 Counting macros can help ensure we are eating enough to support our body in our workouts and for building muscle.
-To count macros for muscle gain, you first want to make sure you are eating at your maintenance calories goal.
-You should be eating close to your body weight or even a little more in grams of protein and getting enough carbs to fuel your workouts.
+To count macros for muscle gain, you first want to make sure you are eating at your maintenance calorie goal.
+You should be eating close to your body weight or even a little more in grams of protein.
+Also, eating enough carbs to fuel your workouts.

 Some people will see good results from this, while others will have to add more and increase calories.
 It will all depend on your goals, body composition, and history.

-It’s important to note that with eating more and focusing on muscle gain, you will probably gain some fat.
-There is no way around that, but in the end, it will help set you up for a better body composition when you adjust back down.
+It’s important to note that you will probably gain some fat by eating more and focusing on muscle gain.
+There is really no way around it!
+But, in the end, it will help set you up for a better body composition when you adjust back down.

 How to count macros and make recipes